auraphp/auraphp.github.io/packages/index.md

 - Compose functionality as much as possible through dependency injection, instead of through inheritance and base classes

-- Find effective and reasonable uses for closures/anonymous functions, primarily for object creation within the dependency injector service definitions

-- Use explicit configuration more often than implicit convention

 - Use factories as object creators in general, rather than as adapter creators in specific

-- Windows Vista/7 support as-we-go, so that Windows users are part of the community from the very beginning
+- Effective and reasonable usage of closures/anonymous functions, primarily for object creation within the dependency injector service definitions